Tapp (card game): Names

 In 1879, Anton refers to the 3-contract game as Tapp, but cites other names as Württembergischer Tarok, Solo and Sans Prendre.
 In 1947 it is recorded in Bohemia as Sans Prendre, the name being a reference to play without picking up the talon.
 In 1951, Schlager knows the game as Tapp, Tappen or Dappen and records that it is extensively played in the Swabian region of Württemberg with either German- or French-suited cards.
 In 1983, Beck just refers to the 2-contract game as the Württembergische Variante.

 Cards

-Card packs marketed as Jass/ Tapp cards are sold specifically for the game, but a shortened French pack of 36 cards may also be used.
+Card packs marketed as Jass/ Tapp cards were sold until around 2020 specifically for the game, but a shortened French pack of 36 cards may also be used.
 If German-suited cards are used, a Schafkopf/Tarock pack will be needed.
 All are now easily obtainable online.
-The originally 36-card Württemberg pattern packs with German-suit symbols ceased production in the 1980s and only 2x24 card packs are now obtainable (used for Binokel and Gaigel).
+The originally 36-card Württemberg pattern packs with German-suit symbols ceased production in the 1980s and only 2x24 card packs are now obtainable in that pattern (used for Binokel and Gaigel).